-First, since 2000, the national authorities have granted funding for both informal courses (the Samtak Program, 2000-2003) and formal courses at the university level (Faglig Løft for PPT, 2008-2012; SEVU PPT, 2014-2018).
+First, since 2000, the national authorities have granted funding for both informal courses (the Samtak program, 2000–2003) and formal courses at the university level (Faglig Løft for PPT, 2008–2012; SEVU-PPT, 2014–2018).
 As stated in the introduction, the aim of the courses has been to support EPS employees in raising their competence when it comes to work at the systemic level.
 However, the review has revealed that it has been hard to develop and implement system work behaviour in the EPS.
-Thus, there is reason to address such basic questions as how experienced EPS counsellors learn, what they learn and if or how they contribute to developing work behaviour in the service.
-With the ongoing SEVU PPT course as a starting point, there is an opportunity to explore these basic questions and develop knowledge about how EPS counsellors learn and if the university courses they attend actually have an impact on their own and the service’s work behaviour.
+Thus, there is reason to address such basic questions such as how experienced EPS counsellors learn, what they learn and if or how they contribute to developing work behaviour in the service.
+With the on-going SEVU-PPT course as a starting point, there is an opportunity to explore these basic questions and develop knowledge about how EPS counsellors learn and if the university courses they attend actually have an impact on their own and the service’s work behaviour.
 Closely connected to this is our second suggestion.
 Studies (e.g. Moen, 2009; Rismark & Sølvberg, 2011) show that cooperation between teachers and researchers may be particularly useful when it comes to developing practice in schools.
 The aims of such projects are to develop or even change practice, to reveal new knowledge and to create local theories of practice.
 A major principle is that the topic should be defined by the practitioners themselves.
 The topics or problems should, in other words, come ‘from below’ or ‘from within’ (Postholm & Moen, 2010).
 Perhaps collaboration between EPS counsellors and researchers would also be useful when it comes to developing practice in the EPS, revealing new knowledge and creating local theories.
 The methodological approach could be action research (Carr & Kemmis, 1986), such as the two studies referred to above (Olaisen, 2015; Stranda, 2015), or systematic research and developmental (R&D) work (Postholm & Moen, 2010).

 Third, the review revealed that 14 of the publications are in Norwegian and nine are in English.
 This means that relatively few of the studies communicate with the international research community.
 Publications in English are important because they enable communication on common and important topics, where researchers can share knowledge and learn from comparisons between countries.
 In this connection, comparative studies of the Norwegian EPS and equivalent school support services in other countries may be a topic for future research.
 These could be comparative studies of school support services in the Nordic countries, as well as other countries where a comparison to Norway could prove to be interesting and productive.